jtorresuci/job_scraper/README.md

 - Auto-scrolls to each listing for stability
 - Saves extracted job listings into a structured CSV file
 - Handles page changes in layout automatically (fallbacks included)
+- Local AI model classification for overview, responsibilities, requirements, or other can be found here: https://github.com/jtorresuci/local-ai-job-classifier/tree/master

 ---